4.0.1 – Use of Volunteers

 Part 3: Requirements for Volunteers.
 The following requirements apply to volunteers.

 Subpart A: Compliance with Policies.
 Volunteers must comply with all applicable college policies and procedures.
+In addition, compliance with any electronic resource or facility access privileges is required.

 Part 4: Other Restrictions and Conditions